 Step 3: placed the sharp edge of the siphon tube on the algae

-Step 4: Now, you can slowly scrape the rock surface until the algae off from the structure
+Step 4: Now, you can slowly scrape the rock surface until the algae is off the structure

 Add emerald crab to the aquarium

 The Emerald crab or Mithrax Sculphtus can eat algae.
 Thus, you can add them to your aquarium to control the bubble algae naturally.
 But they do not eat a large number of algae.
 Hence, they cannot eradicate these algae.
 Also, it is a temporary solution.
 Because crab pops out the bubble algae when eating.
 Then the spores are spread in the tank and create a new colony.
 Thus, I do not recommend this method.

 Therefore, if you need to remove algae entirely and quickly, go for another method.
 Additionally, the emerald crab may attack small fish and corals if you are not fed and monitor them well.
 Thus, you should add food supplements such as dried nori or pellets for them.
 On the other hand, sometimes emerald crabs do not care about red bubble algae.

 Add Blennies fish, tangs, angelfish, or surgeonfish to the tank